Boeing’s monthly 737 deliveries tumble to lowest since 2012 on factory jam

 - Boeing finds surprise asset for defense comeback: old warplanes

-Boeing stock was up less than 1 percent to $338.91 at 2:29 p.m. in New York.
+Boeing stock closed up 0.2 percent at $339.14 Tuesday.
 The shares rose 15 percent this year through Monday, compared with the 5.5 percent advance of the S&P 500 Index.

-About 50 aircraft were stowed in nooks and crannies around Boeing’s Renton factory and an adjacent airfield last week, crowding the compass rose used to calibrate navigation equipment, said Chris Edwards, a blogger and photographer who tracks 737 production.
+About 50 aircraft were stowed in nooks and crannies around the Renton factory and an adjacent airfield last week, crowding the compass rose used to calibrate navigation equipment, said Chris Edwards, a blogger and photographer who tracks 737 production.
 He counted 17 so-called “gliders” — aircraft lacking engines.

 Boeing has brought in mechanics from around the Puget Sound region, including its factories in Everett, Auburn and Frederickson, to help ease the logjam, said Connie Kelliher, a spokeswoman for the Machinists union.